Kenny Dorham

 Jan.
 1961 / Blue Note RVG

 Dorham is a considerate artist, mostly cliche free even in mainstream efforts like this.
 He doesn’t write cookie-cut tunes just to have something to play, nor does he rip off a lot of acrobatic trumpet lines to live up to the instrument’s bravura reputation.
-The quality of his music comes from warmth and richness, at least from what I’ve heard.
-This semi-classic hardbop date gives a well-rounded picture of Dorham, backed by Hank Mobley, Kenny Drew, Paul Chambers, and Philly Joe Jones.
+He depends on warmth and richness, at least from what I’ve heard.
+This semi-classic hardbop date paints a well-rounded picture of Dorham, backed by Hank Mobley, Kenny Drew, Paul Chambers, and Philly Joe Jones.
 Straightahead fans will enjoy the first two cuts: “Philly Twist” sounds like “Billie’s Bounce” and a couple of other popular blues heads melded together, and “Buffalo” fits the Jazz Messenger mold.
-Then the music deepens with “Sunset”, a moody piece that, like Miles’ “So What”, swings in a beautifully unhurried way.
-Dorham plays muted trumpet on this one.
-The soft cadence of the “Sunset” theme is a compositional hallmark of Dorham’s, where the rhythm goes into stop time under different chords and long melody notes.
+Then the music deepens with “Sunset”, a moody piece that swings in a beautifully unhurried way, with Dorham muted.
+The “Sunset” theme’s cadence illustrates a compositional hallmark of Dorham’s, where the rhythm goes into stop time under different chords and long melody notes.
 Don’t know if I’m explaining it well, but you can hear this in some of his other tunes, like “Brown’s Town” from Joe Henderson’s In ‘n Out.

-The title track alters standard changes and gets whapped into shape by Philly Joe.
-I appreciate Hank Mobley’s tenor sax in small doses, but like Dexter Gordon, once I start listening in depth, I’m bored.
-However, Mobley is compatible with Dorham for the most part, and he does well on this album.
-Spacious Latin rhythms and melodic incantations make “Sunrise In Mexico” a memorable track, thanks especially to Mr. PC’s double-stop bass parts and the stealthy drums.
+The title track alters some standard chord changes and gets whapped into shape by Philly Joe.
+Latin rhythms and melodic incantations make “Sunrise In Mexico” a memorable track, thanks especially to Mr. PC’s bass parts and the stealthy drums.
 “Windmill” provides an outgoing climax, then “Dorham’s Epitaph” ends the program on a few suggestive notes.

-Overall, this disc is worth acquiring for “Sunset”, “Sunrise”, and “Windmill”.
+Overall, this is a very decent disc, worth acquiring for “Sunset”, “Sunrise”, and “Windmill”.
 I used to own a limited edition that came out in the 1990s, and now there’s a stronger sounding RVG.

 Una Mas